REDUCED in price to $70,000

 check out the website there is a ton of FREE advice and information.

 Ok, I am am almost convinced, what is the price?

-You may be surprised to find that this lot is offered for sale at just
+You may be surprised to find that this lot is REDUCED to just

 Please contact the English speaking owners at